Wireless AI Evolution: From Statistical Learners to Electromagnetic-Guided Foundation Models: Introduction

 \subsection{Challenges}

-While the advent of LAMs offers a promising path for the evolution of Wireless AI, envisioning WFMs adaptable across diverse wireless tasks, the unique physics governing wireless communication presents fundamental roadblocks to directly applying existing physics-agnostic LAMs from domains like natural language processing (NLP) or computer vision (CV).
-These arise because generic LAMs operate without an inherent understanding of the electromagnetic principles that are foundational to wireless communication.
-Specifically, the fundamental challenges include:
+While the advent of LAMs offers a promising path for the evolution of Wireless AI, their direct application is hindered by the unique physics of wireless channels.
+Existing physics-agnostic models from natural language processing (NLP) or computer vision (CV) fail to suffice, as generic LAMs operate without structural adherence to the EM principles foundational to wireless communications.
+The specific challenges include: